ekivemark/flangio/README.md

 * `socialgraph` - The social graph assocates users bettween one another via

-* `mongodj` - Create, Upddate, Delete and Index operations for MongoDB Database and Collectionmanagement.
+* `mongodb` - Create, Upddate, Delete and Index operations for MongoDB Database and Collectionmanagement.

 * `search` - Read and seeach operations on MongoDBs.
 Included in this application